Contactology | IOA Madrid

-The Contactology Department of Innova Ocular IOA Madrid is made up of optometrists with a long professional record.
+The Contactology Department of Miranza IOA Madrid is made up of optometrists with a long professional record.
 It is them who assess and offer the solution to each patient in adapting any type of contact lens.

 As well as disposable, conventional and gas permeable soft contact lenses, other lenses are adapted for visual rehabilitation after implanting intrastromal rings in patients with Keratoconus or post-lasik ectasia and corneal transplant, and even night treatment with orthokeratology.